krauskopf/node-red-contrib-avr-yamaha/README.md

 - 2016-sep-26: 0.7.1 - Now also emitting Mute/Unmute state, when `Volume` event is received.
 - 2016-sep-27: 0.7.2 - Updated readme.
 - 2017-jul-15: 0.7.3 - Updated node description according to node red style guide.
+- 2017-nov-05: 0.8.0 - Added some more topics to suppoert Zone3 and Zone4 and improved readme.

 ## Credits
 - Sebastian Krauskopf (sebakrau)